 English supplies the greatest example of large-scale borrowing.
 As a result of the Scandinavian invasions mentioned earlier, English borrowed a large number of Old Norse words.45 But the Scandinavian influence on English is small compared with the French influence.
 For almost three centuries after the Norman Conquest of England, two languages were spoken in England: French at the court and in the upper classes, and English by the common people.
 All the kings of England in this period spoke French as their first language!
 Many people were bilingual, and English consequently borrowed a huge number of French words.

 The next stage in English borrowing consists of the very interesting ‘learned’ borrowings.
-The Romance languages lost the bulk of the Latin abstract words when society went into the Dark Ages.
+The Romance languages lost the bulk of the Latin abstract words after the fall of the Roman Empire.
 The mediaeval vernacular languages (such as the various dialects of English, French and German at that time) lacked the necessary vocabulary for discussion of abstract questions (e.g. in theology), so Latin was used predominantly.

 However, towards the end of the Middle Ages, writers started to borrow abstract words from Latin into their respective vernacular languages (and later from Greek, particularly for scientific and medical terms).
 After a while the vernacular languages were enlarged greatly by such ‘learned’ borrowings on a massive scale, though many writers still used Latin because they had a contempt for the ‘Latinization’ of the vernacular languages.46

 The entry of these Latin words is sometimes called learned transmission.
 The ‘native’ words in the Romance languages have descended naturally from Vulgar Latin by popular transmission, which involves the particular phonetic shifts peculiar to each Romance language.47 But ‘in contrast to popular transmission, learned transmission is instantaneous, voluntary, and modifies the orthography and pronunciation of the Latin word as minimally as possible’.48